asaltuwalah/Starbucks-Capstone-Challenge/README.md

  ### Metrics
  For measuring the performance of models I used the accuracy score for each models to see how accurate are the models.

+### Summary of the project

+I was interested to know what are the features that effecting customer decision to response to Starbucks offers.
+I built multiple models like: <br>
+ - KNN
+ - Random Forest
+ - Decision Tree

+I used these algorethoms to predict whether the new customers will responds to Starbucks offers or not.

+Where the best model accuracy was Decision tree with 77% accuracy.

+### Acknowledgement

+- Udacity for providing such a complete Data Science Nanodegree Program
+- Starbucks for providing the datasets